MoserMichael/my-notes/dev-other-blog.md

 Now I am re-reading "Do Androids dream of electric sheep" by Philip K Dick, so writing down the memorable phrases/scenes. [more...](androids-electric-sheep.txt)

-/actually pasting out memorable phrases is a nice trick - for staying focused on the text, while you have half a hundred tab windows open in the web browser.../
+/actually pasting out memorable phrases is a nice trick - for staying focused on the text, while you have half a hundred tab windows open in the web browser...
+The good part is that this method can help with last point in the text (it's like a bookmark) - just search for the last phrase that got copied in the notes/

+...
+And the Androids in the book also do have hallucinations!
+"Maybe that's a false memory.
+Don't androids sometimes go around with false memories?"

 ---08/05/23 05:56:47----------------------